- Pre-installation Instructions

 How to Configure the Mailjet Module

-To be able to quickly access the Mailjet module, it is useful to add a shortcut to it to your ‘Default shortcuts’.
+To be able to quickly access the Mailjet module sections you are most frequently using, it is useful to add them to your ‘Shortcuts’.

-Simply go into ‘Mailjet Settings’ and click on the
+Simply go into ‘Mailjet Settings’, choose a tab / section and click on the star next to its name.

 Let’s examine the sections in the Settings tab and how you can configure them.
-Please remember that for any changes to take place, you need to click on ‘Save Settings’ afterwards!
+Please remember that for any changes to take place, you need to click on ‘Save Configuration’ afterwards!

 Send Test Email